It’s no surprise so many parents are keen to discover the answer to, ‘when do babies crawl?!’

-Crawling is one of the first major steps in your child’s journey to independence, so it's no surprise so many parents are keen to know “when do babies crawl?”
+Crawling is one of the first major baby milestones in your child’s journey to independence.

-Once she masters crawling, she’ll be able to explore the world around her without relying on you to pick her up.
+Once she masters the crawling milestone, she’ll be able to explore the world around her, without relying on you to pick her up.

 You might be keen for her to start crawling, so you can enjoy the next stage of her development together.